-Indicators on the Optional Bezel
+Indicators on the Bezel

-The optional locking system bezel incorporates blue and amber system status indicators.
+The system bezel (standard) incorporates blue and amber system-status indicators.
 The blue indicator lights up when the system is operating correctly.
-The amber indicator lights up when the system needs attention due to a problem with power supplies, fans, system temperature, or hard drives.
+The amber indicator lights when the system needs attention due to a problem with power supplies, fans, system temperature, or SCSI hard drives.

 Table 1-1 lists the system's indicator patterns.
-Different patterns are displayed as events occur in the system.
+Different patterns are displayed that indicate events occurring in the system.

 Table 1-1.
-System Status Indicator Patterns
+System-Status Indicator Patterns

-Blue indicator Amber indicator Description Off Off Power is not available to the system Off Blinking The system has detected an error.
+Blue Indicator Amber Indicator Description Off Off Power is not available to the system.
+Off Blinking The system has detected an error.
 See your Installation and Troubleshooting Guide for more information.
 On Off Power is on, and the system is operational.
 Blinking Off The indicator has been activated to identify the system in a rack.

-NOTE: While the system is being identified, the blue indicator blinks even though an error has been detected.
+NOTE: While the system is being identified, the blue indicator blinks, even though an error has been detected.
 After the system is identified, the blue indicator stops blinking and the amber indicator resumes blinking.